RobertWSON/Personal-ship-project/README.md

 - Refine use of components for retrieving ships and their data.

 ## Repository Goals
-- Complete section paragraphs for and data for ships.
+- Complete section paragraphs and data for ships.
 - Consider refining this Cruise Ship Project on a separate repository using TypeScript with React.